top of page

 Ayus: Life - Veda: Knowledge

-Ayurveda is the 5000 years old holistic medical system of India.
+Ayurveda is a 5000-year-old holistic medical system of India.
 It is considered the mother of all medical systems, including Allopathic and Surgery.
 Where traditional medicine treats the symptoms of a disease, Ayurveda treats the whole person - body, mind, and spirit.

-Ayurveda looks to the root cause of imbalance and treats the patient with individualized holistic modalities, which affect all of the five senses: sight, hearing, touch, smell, and taste.
-Balance is cultivated through food programs, herbology, massage, aromatherapy, color and sound therapies, yoga, meditation, breathing exercises, and other lifestyle adjustments.
+Ayurveda seeks to address the root cause of imbalance and treats the patient with individualized, holistic modalities that affect all five senses: sight, hearing, touch, smell, and taste.
+Balance is cultivated through various holistic practices, including food programs, herbology, massage, aromatherapy, color and sound therapies, yoga, meditation, breathing exercises, and other lifestyle adjustments.

 Ayurveda is based on the premise that the universe comprises five great elements: ether, air, fire, water, and earth.
 These elements are represented in humans by combining three "doshas," or energies, called Vata, Pitta, and Kapha.
 One’s natural balance of the doshas is established at conception and is called “Prakriti.”